Machy092013/Letter-of-Interest-ISRP/README.md

 # Letter-of-Interest-ISRP
-This is my custom made github hosted website I using to share my interest in becoming an SHR at ISRP.
+This is my custom made github hosted website Im using to share my interest in becoming an SHR at ISRP.